Texas Advocacy Project, Inc.

 What are the organization's capabilities for doing this?

-The Project employs 24 staff, 20 full-time and 4 part-time, the majority of whom are attorneys experienced in providing legal assistance to survivors of domestic violence.
+TAP employs 24 staff, 20 full-time and 4 part-time, the majority of whom are attorneys experienced in providing legal assistance to survivors of domestic violence.

 Additionally, we share our expertise and empower our network of shelters and advocates across Texas through training & outreach.
 We provide multi-disciplinary training's to medical professionals, judges, prosecutors, law enforcement, school administrators and students.
 We also provide outreach to Universities throughout the state in order to help this at-risk community understand their rights when a sexual assault occurs on campus.
-Since 2007, The Project has hosted Virtual Legal Clinics, where survivors can meet "face-to-face" with an attorney through a secure video conferencing portal.
+Since 2007, TAP has hosted Virtual Legal Clinics, where survivors can meet "face-to-face" with an attorney through a secure video conferencing portal.

-Our Chief Executive Officer, Heather Bellino, is a member of several committees, including Texas Council on Family Violence’s Public Policy Committee, which addresses the response to family violence in our state and provides feedback and guidance on measures that will be presented to the Texas Legislature.
-In addition, she is a member of the Project Safe Expert Panel, funded by the Criminal Justice Division of the Governor’s Office, which is charged with addressing the relationship between domestic violence and child abuse and neglect.
+Our Chief Executive Officer, Heather Bellino, is a member of several committees, including Texas Council on Family Violences Public Policy Committee, which addresses the response to family violence in our state and provides feedback and guidance on measures that will be presented to the Texas Legislature.
+In addition, she is a member of the Project Safe Expert Panel, funded by the Criminal Justice Division of the Governors Office, which is charged with addressing the relationship between domestic violence and child abuse and neglect.

 What have they accomplished so far and what's next?

-In 2019, The Project provided free legal services in 4,738 cases, helping 10,659 Texans in 156 counties.
-Of the primary victims served in 2019, this included 386 disabled, 380 veterans, 31 active duty military, and 153 that were 19 years old or younger.
-An overwhelming number of our clients are the poorest of the poor, in 2019, 2,444 (52%) reported no income at all and 3,866 (82%) were living at or below 125% of the Federal Poverty Level.
+In 2023, TAP provided free legal services in 4,989 cases, helping 11,047 Texans in 156 counties.
+Of the primary victims served in 2023, this included 338 disabled, 274 veterans, 74 active duty military, and 117 that were 19 years old or younger.
+An overwhelming number of our clients are the poorest of the poor, in 2023, 2,522 (50%) reported no income at all and 3790 (75%) were living at or below 125% of the Federal Poverty Level.

-• Partnering with Austin Police Department, Project attorneys provide Emergency Protective Order (EPO) services ("stay-away" orders that keeps the offender away from the victim for a long enough period of time for the victim to figure out what to do next).
+Our attorneys host Virtual Legal Clinics for shelter clients using a proprietary secure video conferencing portal.
+Partnering with Austin Police Department, Project attorneys provide Emergency Protective Order (EPO) services ("stay-away" orders that keeps the offender away from the victim for a long enough period of time for the victim to figure out what to do next).
 Using trauma informed skills, we contact victims and offer assistance with safety planning and obtaining an EPO.
-In 2019, The Project helped 898 people receive an EPO, impacting 1,505 household members.
+In 2023, TAP helped 563 people receive an EPO.

 As we move forward, Texas Advocacy Project will continue to expand our outreach efforts in order to reach more survivors, including under-served populations such as minorities, teenagers and those in rural locations.
-The Project will continue to provide FREE legal services both in person and virtually, but expect to see a major expansion in virtual legal services in order to increase access to justice.
+TAP will continue to provide FREE legal services both in person and virtually, but expect to see a major expansion in virtual legal services in order to increase access to justice.

 How we listen